-While there are new types of applications on the market to help you determine your length of life, at the end of the day, you are trying to predict the unpredictable.
+While there are new types of applications on the market to help you determine your length of life, you are trying to predict the unpredictable at the end of the day.
 Not to mention, dying is not a topic that most people like or want to think about.

 Factor 2: Continuing to Work

-Believe it or not, some people like to work and plan to work as long as they are able.
-Studies show that people who continue to lead active lifestyles, including working, are less prone to chronic health care issues.
+Believe it or not, some people like to work and plan to work as long as possible.
+Studies show that people who continue to lead active lifestyles, including work, are less prone to chronic health care issues.